 Use your level to plumb the fence post so that it is perfectly vertical.
 Hold the level toward the top of the fence post.
 Check two adjacent sides of the fence post so that it is plumb in all directions.

-Position a fence panel between two of the posts, so that the ends of the panel hit the center of each post.
+With an assistant, position a fence panel between two of the posts, so that the ends of the panel hit the center of each post.
 Use your level to make sure that the panel is level.
-Drive screws through both the front of the panel and through the stringer portion (the horizontal structural member), attaching the panel to the 4x4 post.
-Do this for all stringers on the panel.
+Drive screws through both the front of the panel and through the stringer portion (the horizontal structural member), attaching the panel to the four-by-four post.
+Do this for all of the stringers on the panel.

 Finishing Up: Staining and Post Caps